ZERO. "SOLD OUT" means exactly that: When a show sells out here, that means we have no additional tickets whatsoever and will not be releasing any.

 Tickets are available for pick up after doors open for the show, typically one hour before the listed show time.

 You can contact our booking agents via email.
 All pertinent contact info is located on our Contact page.
 Electronic Press Kits are welcome, but please keep in mind that we receive many, many requests for booking on a daily basis.
 If your band is appropriate for Mercy Lounge, rest assured that we will get back in touch with you.

 The Mercy Lounge does not book the talent for this night.
 We have a group of hosts that put together the bills.
 If you would like to play 8 off 8th, we recommend one simple thing: come to 8th off 8th.
 Check out some great bands, talk to interesting people, network, have fun, and make some new friends.
 8 off 8th is a community-based event, and participation is reserved for those who attend shows and support the local music scene.

-We do offer a limited amount of seating throughout both Mercy Lounge and Cannery Ballroom, with a variety of tables, booths, and bar seating for your convenience.
+We do offer a limited amount of seating in Mercy Lounge, The Cannery Ballroom and The High Watt, with a variety of tables, booths, and bar seating for your convenience.
 For most concerts in the Cannery Ballroom, there is no seating of any kind in the main performance area.
 There is, however, some seating available in an adjacent area.

 All seating is strictly on a first-come, first-served basis.

 In compliance with Tennessee State Law, we can not allow smoking inside the building.
 We do, however, offer a wonderful outdoor smoking patio that we encourage you to try out for all your smoking needs.